 In the Quran, Allah says

-In another report Zayd Bin Thabit (RA) narrated, “We had suhoor with the Prophet (PBUH) and then he stood up for ṣalah.
+In another report Zayd Bin Thabit (RA) narrated, “We had suhoor with the Prophet (peace be upon him) and then he stood up for ṣalah.
 He was asked, “How much time was there between the adhan and the suḥoor?”He replied, “The amount of 50 ayahs” (Reported by Bukhari).

 The mentioned hadith, indicates that it is recommended to delay the suhoor, but before the adhan of Fajr and by the time one completes the suhoor.
 Ideally there should be a time gap that amounts to the recitation of 50 verses from the Quran.